-Unlike USDA loans, FHA loans, or VA loans, a conventional loan is not backed by a government agency, so a private mortgage lender is assuming the risk.
-Buyers can use a conventional mortgage for a primary residence, vacation home, or even income property, and offer more flexibility, depending on the lender.
-This is the most common type of loan with nearly three-quarters of buyers using them for new home sales in 2018.
+Buyers can use a conventional mortgage for a primary residence, vacation home, or even income property.
+This can offer more flexibility, depending on the lender.
+A Conventional loan is the most common type of loan.

-While the lender can set the requirements, to an extent, there are some fairly universal requirements to be eligible for this type of mortgage.
+While the lender can set the requirements, to an extent, there are some fairly universal requirements that determine eligibility for this type of mortgage.

-While most lenders allow a down payment as low as 5 percent, anything below 20 percent requires private mortgage insurance (PMI).
-PMI is an insurance that protects the lender if you default on your loan and adds an additional cost to your monthly payment.
+While most lenders allow a down payment as low as 5 percent, anything below 20 percent will require private mortgage insurance (PMI).
+PMI is an insurance that protects the lender if you default on your loan, and adds an additional cost to your monthly payment.

 Conventional home loans often require a higher credit score than government-backed mortgages.
 Typically, a credit score of at least 620 is necessary to be approved.